 3. Rhyming Game

-Play this rhyming game by challenging your child to think of words that rhyme with an easy word such as cat or tap.
+Play this rhyming game by challenging children to think of words that rhyme with an easy word such as cat or tap.
 This game is great for developing auditory perception.

 Say a sentence such as “I have a…” or “I see a…” and add in a simple word such as cat.
 Your child then responds with the same sentence using an appropriate rhyming word and you continue the game until you run out of words together.